Learn how to install vertical shiplap on your walls! This method for DIY vertical shiplap walls is cheap and easy!

 Types of Shiplap Boards

-To save money, we chose to do faux shiplap boards using plywood instead of using real shiplap wood boards, like we did on our DIY shiplap ceiling, which are more expensive.
+To save money, we chose to do faux shiplap boards using plywood instead of using real shiplap wood boards, like we did on our DIY shiplap ceiling and our DIY vertical shiplap wall from floor to ceiling, which are more expensive.
 The finished product and look are very similar!

 Another reason I wanted to use plywood is because we could use 1/4″ thick plywood which works better for wall treatments.
 When you want to keep your existing baseboards or install new baseboards and you need to keep the total wall treatment thinner than door casings.
 Real shiplap is typically 1/2″ to 3/4″ thick.